ed-kung/CSUN-Econ-433/index.md

 - **Lab Assignments (20%)**

     In-class lab sessions where you get hands-on experience working with data analysis relevant to public economics.
 Each lab session will require you to complete a short statistical programming assignment in-class.
-If you can't finish the assignment in-class, you can submit it online in Canvas as a script.

 - **Midterm Exams (20%)**